-For many sports fans it is the most awaited sight amid all the pandemic blues — the NFL returning.
+The NFL’s return in September was an awaited sight amid all the pandemic blues.
 Sports shut down completely in early March as COVID-19 raged throughout the country, and many fans wondered if football would return at all.
 Many teams have made it happen this season.

 While the NFL has generally left it up to the teams to decide if they want to have fans or not, the Center for Disease Control’s social distancing guidelines cap attendance to about 20-25% of U.S. venues’ full capacity.
 Many teams are ready to follow the guidelines and assess the situation on a week-to-week basis, which is contingent on the number of cases in their particular city indicating that the situation remains highly fluid between the teams and city authorities.